autoplot/documentation/javadoc/org/autoplot/dom/BindingSupport.md

-# org.autoplot.dom.BindingSupportIt is apparent that the overhead of BeansBinding is so great that a lightweight
+# org.autoplot.dom.BindingSupport

- binding engine would dramatically improve performance.
+It is apparent that the overhead of BeansBinding is so great that a lightweight binding engine would dramatically improve performance.
 This encapsulates.

 ***
 <a name="toStringConverter"></a>
 # toStringConverter